List of African-American ballerinas: Karen Brown

 Karen Brown danced for Dance Theatre of Harlem from 1973 to 1995.
 She worked with Arthur Mitchell, Frederic Franklin, Alexandra Danilova, Agnes de Mille and Geoffrey Holder.
 She served as director of education at the Atlanta Ballet Center for Dance and was the first African-American woman to direct a ballet company when she served as artistic director of Oakland Ballet Company in California.

 Alicia Graf Mack

 Alicia Graf Mack joined the Dance Theatre of Harlem at the invitation of Arthur Mitchell, but left the company at age 19 due to injuries.
 After she finished a degree at the Columbia University School of General Studies, she rejoined the company as a principal dancer, and stayed until the company disband in 2004.
 She joined the Alvin Ailey American Dance Theater the following year.
 She left in 2008 due to another injury, then finished a master's degree, and joined the faculty of Webster University.
 She danced with the Ailey company full-time between 2011 and 2014.
 After that, she started teaching at University of Houston.
 In 2018, she became the director of dance division at Juilliard School.
-She is the first women of color and youngest person to hold this post.
+She is the first woman of color and youngest person to hold this post.